 Queen's Park and Abercorn tried again at neutral Ibrox Park on Saturday 27 January 1894.
 A high wind spoiled the game for the 6,000 spectators.
 Queen's, without Gulliland, Sellar and Smellie, kicked off against a gale.
 With the wind advantage, Abercorn had more of the play in the first half but Queen's were dangerous on the break.
 The games was goalless at half-time.
 After prolonged attacking with the wind at their backs in the second period, Queen's Park were awarded a free kick two yards from goal.
 The ball was forced through by Willie Lambie for the opening goal.
 With eight minutes to go, Dyke Berry scored a second to take the Spiders into the Scottish Cup semi-finals.

 The Spiders' opponents in the Scottish Cup semi-final were Rangers.
 The match took place at Ibrox Park on Saturday 3 February.
-The 15,000 spectators were treated to an exciting game, despite the pitch being in poor condition after recent storms.
+The 14,000 spectators were treated to an exciting game, despite the pitch being in poor condition after recent storms.
 Rangers lost the toss and kicked off against the wind.
 Queen's Park dominated the first half and threatened on a number of occasions.
 However, at the interval, they had only a smart Tommy Waddell goal to show for all their pressure.
 The game was end to end after the break but there was only one further goal.
 It was Rangers who got it from a David Boyd header.
-John Gillespie and Tom Robertson both suffered injuries in the second half but Queen's finished strongly and looked the more likely to score in the closing minutes.
+John Gillespie and Tom Robertson both suffered injuries in the second half.
+Despite playing the last 15 minutes with ten men, Queen's finished strongly and looked the more likely to score in the closing minutes.
 A 1-1 draw meant yet another cup replay for the Spiders.
 The Queen's Park team at Ibrox was - Andrew Baird; Donald Sillars and Eddie Freeland; John Gillespie, Tom Robertson and David Stewart; William Gulliland, Tommy Waddell, Jimmy Hamilton, Dyke Berry and Johnny Lambie.

 John Lambie

-On Saturday 24 February, Queen's Park met Dumbarton at Hampden Park.
+On Saturday 24 February, a Queen's Park side containing four Strollers met Dumbarton at Hampden Park.
 There was a very poor turnout of spectators on an extremely cold day, with snow and sleet falling at intervals.
-The ground was very heavy and took a toll on the players.
+The ground was very heavy, with small pools of water dotted around, and it took a toll on the players.
 Either Willie Lambie or David Muir gave Queen's the lead after a fine move but Bob Johnstone equalised.
 Straight from the kick-off, Tommy Waddell restored the Spiders' lead.
 Willie Lambie then scored a great goal to give his side a 3-1 advantage at half-time.
 Queen's Park were on top well into the second period, gaining a number of corner kicks, but Dumbarton seemed to have more staying power.
 Johnstone pulled a goal back and then, with five minutes to go, William Andrews struck to give the Sons of the Rock an unlikely 3-3 draw.
 The North British Daily Mail expressed the view that Queen's Park threw the game away.

 A week later, there were two International trial matches at Ibrox Park.
 Andrew Baird, Dyke Berry, William Gulliland, Willie Lambie, Donald Sillars, David Stewart and Tommy Waddell took part.